Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Magnus and commutator-free quasi-Magnus operators

-Finally each exponential is implemented on the quantum computer via a $2s$-order product formula, e.g. Trotter-Suzuki,
+Finally each exponential is implemented on the quantum computer via a $2s$-order product formula $S_{2s}$, e.g. Trotter-Suzuki,

-This last step assumes we decompose exponents $\sum_{k=1}^{s} z_{i,k} A_k h$ into fast-forwardable terms, whose implementation cost grows only polylogarithmically in the evolution time and accuracy; the quantum equivalent to exactly integrable terms.
+This last step assumes we decompose exponents $\sum_{k=1}^{s} z_{i,k} A_k h$ into fast-forwardable terms.
+Throughout this paper, we say a Hamiltonian is \textit{fast-forwardable} to indicate the existence of quantum circuits that simulate the evolution it generates at a polylogarithmic cost in the evolution time and target accuracy.
+As such, it is close to what is sometimes called `exactly integrable' in the geometric integration literature~\cite{blanes2017concise}.
+Our definition is slightly more stringent than others in the quantum algorithmic literature, which only require sublinear cost in the evolution time~\cite{gu2021fast,fang2024time}.

 The procedure explained in this section corresponds to the lower half of~\cref{fig:Magnus_derivation}, and steps~\ref{alg:step_CFQM_alphas} to~\ref{alg:step_CFQM_Trotter} in~\cref{alg:Steps_CFQMs}.
 Note that a variation of this method, referred to in this work by `split-operator', avoids the Trotter step~\ref{alg:step_CFQM_Trotter}, meaning the quadrature-based product formula in its original form can be directly implemented on the quantum computer without further approximation; however, this requires the Hamiltonian to be split to self-commuting fast-forwardable terms.
 An important application would be electronic structure Hamiltonians where both the kinetic $T(t) \equiv T$ and Coulomb potential $V(t)$ are not only fast-forwardable but also self-commuting at different times.
+In such case, we would use a modification of the derivation above to find compositions of the form